Terms and Conditions

 Business Day: a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business.

-Client: the person or firm who purchases the Goods and/or Services from the Supplier.
+Client: the person or firm who purchases the Goods and/or Services from SMC.

 Conditions: these terms and conditions as amended from time to time in accordance with clause 17.8.

-Contract: the contract between the Supplier and the Client for the supply of Goods and Materials and/or Services in accordance with these Conditions.
+Contract: The contract becomes extant by written agreement to the estimates provided by SMC to the Client for the supply of Goods and Materials and/or Services in accordance with these Conditions.

 Data Controller: has the meaning set out in section 1(1) of the Data Protection Act 1998.